 watch the film + attend a workshop

-deadbird will be presented by SUNY Upstate Medical University and Colgate University from october 13-15, 2022. you may watch the live film screening + panel conversation or self-stream the film on october 14, attend a workshop at SUNY Upstate Medical University (october 13) and attend a workshop at Colgate University (october 14). click the link for tickets to the workshops and both experiences of watching the film + panel conversation. everyone is welcome at each event, and registration is free.
+deadbird will be presented by SUNY Upstate Medical University and Colgate University from october 13-15, 2022. you may watch the live film screening + panel conversation or self-stream the film on october 14, attend a workshop at SUNY Upstate Medical University (october 13) and attend a workshop at Colgate University (october 14), and visit the public grief altar can anybody help me hold this body from oct 13-15. click the link for tickets to the workshops and both experiences of watching the film + panel conversation. everyone is welcome at each event, and registration is free.
 Registering for the events you'll be attending allows us to send you detailed information about each event, important accessibility information, and COVID safety information.

 thursday, october 13